Friday, August 18, 2023

 It doesn’t say, “Run and snitch to your pastor.”
 I have looked everywhere, and I cannot find it at all.
 What amazes me is that pastors allow it; and even go confront the “offending” brother for the other person.
 A pastor or person in authority should refuse, and immediately ask the tattle tale “Did you go to the person alone already?”
 This simple question would take so much pressure off a pastor or leader, and solve many problems in the body.

 The first thing that refusing to follow the words of Christ does is make the pastor or leader look bad.
 They are violating the words of Christ in order to confront someone for allegedly violating the words of Christ.
 How ridiculous is that?
 They are wrong from the get go.
 Then, it creates a barrier between the authority and the alleged offender.
 The pastor or leader should be someone that every member can go to and feel safe talking to or gain spiritual advice from.
 But now, here’s this thing that has popped up between them causing embarrassment or anger or resentment.
 It is from Satan and is part of his effort to divide the flock, so he can isolate members and destroy them.
+If you can't talk with your pastor because he has joined with people trying to destroy or hurt you, that is a bad place.

 Jesus knows our frame.
 He knows we have a corrupted nature and that we will sin.
 He set down rules for a particular reason, and to be followed in a particular way.
 Think about it.
 He knows we are often petty.
 He knows we get bitter, and irritated or frustrated, and that we think only of self.
 So, he commands that if we have something against a brother or sister we should go to them alone.

 The purpose of this is to cause the person to consider whether it’s really worth confronting someone over, or not.
 Does it need to lead to a confrontation that could destroy friendships and drive people away?
-But, if you can just go complain to someone and get them to attack the person, there’s no soul searching needed.
+But, if you can just go complain to someone else and get them to attack the person, there’s no soul searching needed.

 You are supposed to carefully consider yourself first.
 What is my real motive in this confrontation?
 Do I have a valid reason or is it just my pet peeve or OCD acting up again?
 Do I have a real relationship with this brother or sister, to be able to go to them in love?
 What will be the possible outcome?
 What’s the worst case scenario?
 Is it really sin?
 Could God be using this to grow me; and reveal flaws in me that I need to look at and confess to Him, so He can get that stuff out of me?
 What is really going on with this brother or sister?